metoppv/improver/doc/source/Code-Style-Guide.rst

 ::

-   # (C) Crown copyright, Met Office.
+   # (C) Crown Copyright, Met Office.
 All rights reserved.
    #
    # This file is part of IMPROVER and is released under a BSD 3-Clause license.
    # See LICENSE in the root of the repository for full licensing details.